top of page

 What Is the Gut-Brain Connection?

-1. The Vagus Nerve: A direct line of communication that transmits signals between the gut and brain (Sudo, 2014).
+• The Vagus Nerve: A communication highway between the brain and the gut.

-3. The Immune System: Over 70% of the body’s immune cells reside in the gut, influencing inflammation and brain health (Carabotti et al., 2015).
+• The Immune System: A large portion of the body’s immune cells are located in the gut, affecting inflammation and brain health.

 Why Gut Health Matters for Mental Health